epimorphics/rdf-mapper/doc.md

 The properties defined for a resource are a map from a property specification to a value template or a list of value templates where the value template can be either a URI pattern or a literal pattern as above.

+A property specification may also be mapped to a resource specification.
+In this case, the inner resource specification is processed and the URI of the resulting resource is used as the property value.

 The property specification can be:

 | Property spec | Description |